Installing from the Kickstart DVD

 The disk requirement with local backup is lower than in previous versions as the appliance backup feature does not use as much disk space as appliance snapshot when creating the backup.

-2 GB RAM is sufficient for normal operation, but is insufficient to activate a new TKU.
+Regarding memory requirements for POC class, 2 GB RAM is sufficient for normal operation, but is insufficient to activate a new TKU.
 To activate a TKU requires 4 GB of RAM.
 You can increase the memory for activation and then reduce it for normal operation if required.

 BMC recommends that for best performance, you use two logical disks.
 For single disk installations, your sizing calculations must be based on the size of the database plus the size of the OS disk (146 GB).